Exclusive: Vintage Radio Shack

 Tags: , , , ,

 I ran across this recently, but I can’t tell if it’s real.
 It looks like a really good 3D rendering.
 Plus, the surface mount components on the PCB kind of ruin the valve tech feel.
 Now, take this case and make it a “ship in a bottle”, that would be awesome.
-Anyways, it’s interesting, but not as cool as the Nixie Clock with GPS Accurracy that I recently posted.
+Anyways, it’s interesting but not as cool as the Nixie Clock with GPS Accuracy that I recently posted.

-BTW, I encourage you to subscribe to the RSS feed so that you can now when there are new posts.
+BTW, I encourage you to subscribe to the RSS feed so that you can know when there are new posts.
 If you don’t know how to use RSS feeds, figure it out; it’s the only way to keep up with your favorite blogs.
 Sorry I’ve been out for a while.
 I had to move from California back to Arizona.
 California can fall off into the ocean, and I hope it does and takes Florida with it.

 Valve Amp for the Audiophile